jjaakko/fake-news-classifier/index.markdown

 Different measures from this list are important to different members of the NLP field.
 For example, [Facebook and Microsoft only report on the precision of their models](https://venturebeat.com/2020/04/07/microsoft-ai-fake-news-better-than-state-of-the-art-baselines/) (i.e. when assessing articles as fake).

-## Why didn't we use the articles labeled by Politifact?
+## Why Didn't We Use the Articles Labeled by Politifact?
 We excluded articles gold labeled by politifact.
 Initially, we thought their rating system was confusing or might be too complicated to train the model on.
 This is because the labels (fake or not fake) did not seem to represent a uniform interpretation of the “fakeness” of a news article across the sources.